MACCNYC/maccnyc.github.io/_documents/organizing.md

 *Timekeeper:* Makes sure the meeting is on schedule, and that people are respectful of each others time speaking.

 *Notetaker:* Writes notes of the agenda, general topics discussed, and decisions reached.
-The notetaker is responsible for emailing the notes to the organizing list.
+The notetaker is responsible for emailing the notes to the internal mailing list.

 *Vibes watcher/De-escalator:* Addresses conflicts that arise in the course of a meeting and attempts to resolve them or remove people from the space, so that the meeting can continue.